Travel with myki

 How to touch on and off

 Touch your myki to the centre of the reader.
 Hold still and listen for the beep.
-A green light shows when you've successfully touched on or off.
+A green light shows on the reader when you've successfully touched on or off.

 Touch on before getting on the train and touch off when you exit the station.
 If you're changing trains at a station you don't need to touch off and on again, unless transferring through a myki barrier gate.